 Troubleshoot receiver-side issues

 - In the user's Meet settings, check that Receive resolution (maximum) is set to High definition (720p).
-To find the settings, see Adjust your video quality.
+To find the settings, see Change your computer’s camera or video quality.

 - If the video freezes for a long period of time, an unstable network (such as Wi-Fi dropping) might be the issue.
-For details on network requirements, see Prepare your network.
+For details on network requirements, see Prepare your network for Meet video calls.

 - At the receiver’s location, measure the bandwidth and latency in your network to verify they meet the requirements.
-For details, see Prepare your network.
+For details, see Prepare your network for Meet video calls.

 Troubleshoot connecting to Meet

-- Is on an supported browser.
-For details, see Which browsers work with Meet?
+- Are using a supported browser.
+For details, see supported web browsers

 - Entered the correct meeting code or clicked the correct link.

-If the above fixes don't help, make sure the meeting owner's account is current and not deactivated.
+If the above solutions don't help, make sure meeting owners' accounts are current and not deactivated.

 Users can be dropped from meetings due to: